 Slowly after the elementary school which she had started became high school, she simultaneously built a small house to accommodate destitute women free of cost.
 However due to various reasons the home has since been closed.
 As directed by Shri Shirdi Saibaba, Divine Mother Shivamma Thayee built two small shrines inside the six-acre land gifted to her.
 In the first Shrine one can see Shri Shirdi Saibaba carved out of a black marble stone seated in an elevated platform.
 Shri Shirdi appeared before Her holiness Divine Mother Shivamma Thayee and directed that he be carved out in black marble stone instead of on a white marble stone as seen in all other temples around the world and so she complied to his directive to install Shri Shirdi Saibaba carved out on a black coloured marble stone.
 The first shrine which was constructed by her on 20-05-1970 in which Shri Shirdi Saibaba appears in Black marble stone become unique Shri Shirdi Saibaba temple in the world.
 Keeping her future samadhi in mind, a small room was also constructed below the sanctum in the same hall which can be reached only by a narrow small steps.
 Prior to taking Samadhi, Divine Mother Shivamma Thayee arranged to dig out a pit in the said small room and sat there on meditation till she breathed last.
 Her mortal body was buried inside the pit and the room converted into Samadhi temple.
 Thus the Samadhi temple of Divine Mother Shivamma Thayee came up below the sanctum in the same temple.

 Similarly Shri Shirdi Saibaba appeared in her dream and directed that in the second temple to be built by her, he should be carved out in the form of a Fakir and installed.
 Nowhere in any temple of Shri Shirdi Saibaba he has been shown in the form of a Fakir in the sanctorum.
 Now in some temples Shri Shirdi Saibaba has been installed in the form of a Fakir.
-As directed by her master, Divine Mother Shivamma Thayee brought a sculptor from the state of Rajasthan and got a statue of Shri Shirdi Saibaba carved out in the form of a Fakir, in standing posture and enshrined it.
+As directed by her master, Divine Mother Shivamma Thayee brought a sculptor from the state of Rajasthan and got a statue of Shri Shirdi Saibaba carved out in the form of a Fakir, in standing posture and enshrined it*.
 Though the exact period of the construction of the second shrine is not known, some claim that it has been constructed in the year 1989.
-Unfortunately, it is sad to see that no body visits there regularly because of lack of publicity and so the second unique shrine remains uncared and in dilapidated condition for want of funds.
+Unfortunately, it is sad to see that no body visits there regularly because of lack of publicity and so the second unique shrine remains uncared and in dilapidated condition for want of funds. (*It is now learnt that the mini shrine housing the Fakir Baba has been now demolished for construction of a house.
+The idol has also been taken away by the owner.
+Therefore only the main shrine of Black colour Saibaba, The samadhi of Shivamma Thayee and the small house where she lived remains intact).

 Continuing her divinely services, she attained Samadhi at the age of 105.
 Few days before she attained Samadhi, she realized that her end was nearing and therefore pre-arranged to get a small pit dug in the small room below the Sanctum and got her buried there.
 She was 105 years old when attained Samadhi on 11-07-1994.